Tax Troubles? We've Got You Covered!

 Ratio analysis is a process used to assess a company's financial performance by comparing various financial variables.
 These variables can include liquidity, profitability, solvency, and efficiency ratios.
 The data used in ratio analysis is usually taken from the company's financial statements, which provide detailed information on the company's financial performance over a period of time.

-The importance of ratio analysis is that it provides valuable insights into a company's financial health.
+Ratio analysis is important because it provides valuable insights into a company's financial health.
 It can be used to identify strengths and weaknesses, monitor performance, and make informed decisions.
 Ratio analysis can also be used to compare the financial performance of different companies within the same industry, allowing investors to make informed decisions about where to invest their money.

 1. Liquidity ratios - These ratios measure a company's ability to meet its short-term obligations.
 Examples include the current ratio and the quick ratio.